 Gradually the Israelite community who came before us in the faith began to envision the experience of salvation in terms of a great banquet prepared by God for all of humankind.

 Also realized and clearly in evidence at those meals of old was the universal and welcoming love of God for all, especially sinners.

 Jesus’ contemporaries would have shunned sitting down at someone’s dining room table with sinners; these they regarded as off the playing field of salvation.
-Jesus deliberately associated with outcasts, however, welcoming them and agreeing to be welcomed by them.
+Jesus deliberately associated with outcasts welcoming them and agreeing to be welcomed by them.
 Indeed, he made it quite clear that some of these outcasts would come into the kingdom before the established religious leaders.
 Recall Jesus’ willingness to be a guest in the homes of Levi and Zacchaeus, both of whom were hated tax collectors.
 These would never have been welcomed into a respectable Jewish home.
 Yet it was to these very people to whom Jesus extended the privilege and blessings of table fellowship.
-It would be like Jesus going to the home of a homosexual or Muslim couple today and eating and drinking with their friends..
+It would be like Jesus going to the home of a homosexual or Muslim family today and eating and drinking with their friends.

 Then recall that when Jesus hosted the multitudes and fed the 5000 in the deserted place, he did not first determine who was worthy of his food or his presence.
 He fed them all, first with the nourishment of his teaching and then with bread and fish.
 Given the enormity of the number who ate to their satisfaction, surely there were some in the crowd who fell short of the law’s standard, who sinned against their neighbors, who were remiss in some aspect of their lives.
 Nevertheless, without hesitation or discrimination, Jesus welcomed and fed them all.